Lisa Peattie: Biography

 In 1962 Lisa and Roderick Peattie were hired by the Harvard–MIT Joint Center for Urban Studies, under a contract with the Venezuelan government, as project anthropologist and architect respectively, to help plan the city of Guayana, near the junction of the Orinoco and the Caroni rivers in the interior of Venezuela.
 They were the only members of the team to live on the site; the rest of the design team worked on the project from the capitol, Caracas, 660 km away.
 She observed directly the effects of the then-new profession of Urban Planning as it was experienced by the planned-upon population; she reported this radicalizing experience in her first popular book: The View from the Barrio.

 Peattie at her home in Venezuela with her family.

-Roderick Peattie died in Venezuela, in a car accident in 1963.
-Lisa Peattie returned to the United States, where she taught urban planning at MIT until her retirement.
+Roderick Peattie died in Venezuela, in a car accident in December, 1962.
+About a year after her husband's death, Lisa Peattie returned to the United States by car with her children and settled in Newton, Massachusetts.
+Peattie joined the faculty of MIT, where she taught Urban Anthropology until her retirement.
+She was one of the first women to win tenure at MIT.

 In 1966 she, with other faculty and students of M.I.T. and Harvard, organized Urban Planning Aid.
 This organization was to offer assistance to local residents against highway construction, and housing problems.
 It took an active part in the urban renewal fights and the Freeway and expressway revolts of the 1960s and 1970s.
 In the course of these anti-development struggles, she began a study and critique of conventional economic theory, which was strongly pro-development.